 Contact information for regional faculty members is located on the main College Directory.

-VI Program Manager, Department of Teaching and Learning
+Visual Impairments Assistant P, Department of Teaching and Learning

 Danene Fast is the manager for the programs in visual impairments in the Department of Teaching and Learning.
 She works with faculty and staff to support these programs, including student support for the Master of Arts, Master of Education, the licensure-only program, and the newest undergraduate program in the department – dual licensure in early childhood education and visual impairments (ECEVI).
 Within her role she facilitates collaboration between preservice teacher, mentor teachers, supervisors, and other stakeholders; evaluates and provides feedback on preservice teacher progress in the classroom and in coursework; mentors preservice teachers and serves as a resource of education-related knowledge; develops and teaches courses; prepares preservice teachers for licensure/graduation assessments and the job-search process; and participates in curriculum and assessment development that supports preservice teachers' individual growth.